-Rare epilepsies are referred as illnesses that are diagnosed with less than one person in every 2 000 people.
-There are about 8 000 different rare illnesses.
-As we learn more about illnesses, the number of rare illnesses keeps growing.
-When an illness or symptoms are rare, there will be special needs, knowledge on concentration in diagnosis and care.
+Rare epilepsies are illnesses that are diagnosed with less than one person in every 2,000 people.
+There are about 8,000 different rare illnesses.
+As we learn more about different illnesses, the number of rare illnesses keeps growing.
+When the disease or symptoms are rare, special expertise and a special concentration of treatment are needed in its diagnosis.

 Some forms of epilepsies are considered rare.
-There are about 30 of these.
-Also, there are around 140 other rare illnesses, where epilepsy is a significant symptom.
+There are approximately 30 rare epilepsies.
+There are also around 140 other rare illnesses, where epilepsy is a prominent symptom.

 Rare and severe epilepsies

 Rare epilepsies are usually severe.
-Severe epilepsy is a state where regardless of decent medicine, there are significant daily life limiting symptoms present, such as recurring seizures, cognitive or behavioural problems, decreased level of development or side effects of treatment.
+Severe epilepsy is a state where regardless of proper medication, there are significant daily life limiting symptoms present, such as recurring seizures, cognitive or behavioural problems, decreased level of development or side effects of treatment.

 Alongside with seizures, individuals with rare and severe epilepsies often face challenges in functioning and intellectual activity which can cause more harm than epileptic seizures.